-You can read more about Bald Eagles here.
+- You can read more about bald eagles here.

-Beluga whales are found around the coasts of Russia, North America and Greenland.
-They are highly social, and usually found in small groups of around 10 animals.
+The beluga whale is found around the coasts of Russia, North America and Greenland.
+It is a highly social species, usually living in small pods of around 10 animals.

-Learn more about Beluga Whales here: Beluga Whale Facts.
+- Learn more about Beluga whales here: Beluga Whale Facts.

 Caribou / Reindeer

-Caribou are also known as reindeer in Europe.
-These animals have several cold-climate adaptations, including enlarged chambers in the nose to warm up the cold Arctic air and hooves that get smaller and harder in the winter to give better grip in the ice and snow.
+Caribou are also known as reindeer, especially in Europe.
+These hardy animals have several adaptations for living in a cold-climate, including enlarged chambers in the nose (to warm up the cold Arctic air) and hooves that get both smaller and harder in the winter – providing improved grip in the ice and snow.

-Find out more about caribou here: Caribou Facts.
+- Find out more about caribou here: Caribou Facts.

 Ermine / Stoat

 The Stoat, or Ermine, is a member of the weasel family.
-The name ‘ermine’ is sometimes only used to refer to the animal while in its white winter coat.
+(The name ‘ermine’ is sometimes only used to refer to the animal while in its white winter coat.)

 Native to the North Atlantic Ocean around Canada and Greenland, Greenland sharks live further north than any other type of shark.
 Greenland sharks are rather slow swimmers and prefer to catch prey while it is sleeping.
 They also scavenge food left by other predators.

-Learn more about Greenland Sharks here: Greenland Shark Facts.
+- Learn more about Greenland sharks here: Greenland Shark Facts.

-Harp seals have a thick coat of blubber to keep them warm, and their flippers act as heat exchangers which cool them down in the summer and warm them up in the winter.
+Harp seals have a thick coat of blubber to keep them warm.
+Their flippers act as heat exchangers, cooling them down in the summer and warming them up in the winter.

 Lemmings are small rodents with long, soft fur.
 They are herbivorous, and eat grasses, roots, and leaves.
 Lemmings remain active during the winters rather than hibernating.
 They stock up on grasses before the winter, and burrow under the snow to find food.

-You can learn more about lemmings here: Lemming Facts.
+- You can learn more about lemmings here: Lemming Facts.

 Moose are the largest members of the deer family.
 These large-antlered animals are most commonly found in Alaska, Canada, Russia, and Scandinavia.
 Moose are unique among deer in that they are solitary and don’t live in herds.

-Learn more about Moose here: Moose Facts.
+- Discover more about moose here: Moose Facts.

 During the mating season, the male Musk Ox produces a musky odour to attract females, which is how the animals get their name.
 Musk Oxen have thick fur coats to keep them warm.
 Both males and females have long, curved horns.

-You can find out more about the Musk Ox here: Musk Ox Facts.
+- You can find out more about the musk ox here: Musk Ox Facts.

 Narwhals are medium-sized whales with one highly distinguishing feature: a long tusk that projects from the front of their heads.
 The tusk is in fact an extended front tooth.
 Narwhals spend the whole year in the arctic waters surrounding Russia, Greenland, and Canada.

-You can read more narwhal facts here.
+- You can read more narwhal facts here.

 Also known as the killer whale, this toothed whale is a member of the dolphin family.
 Orcas have distinctive black backs and white chest and eye patches.
 Orcas prey on other marine creatures, often working in a group.
 Orcas are apex predators, having no natural predators themselves.

-Find out more orca facts here.
+- Find out more orca facts here.

 No arctic animals list would be complete without the polar bear.
 Polar bears are marine mammals.
 They are able to swim long distances in cold waters and are also fast movers on the land.
 Polar bears are the largest type of bear.

-Find out more about these awesome Arctic animals here.
+- Find out more about these awesome Arctic animals here.

 Ptarmigans have white plumage during the winter which provides camouflage against the snow.
 Ptarmigans feed on fruit and berries in the summer, and forage for food under the snow in winter.

 The ringed seal gets its name from its coat, which is brown with silver rings on the back and side.
 The ringed seal preys on small fish.

 Sea otters are the heaviest mustelids (members of the weasel family, Mustelidae), but are one of the smallest marine mammals.
 Sea otters have thick fur coats for insulation, and they tend to spend more time in the water than on the land.

-Find out more about sea otters here.
+- Find out more about sea otters here.

 Snow geese raise their young in northern America and Canada at the start of summer, then migrate south in the winter.

-Find out more about the snowshoe hare here: Snowshoe Hare Facts.
+- Find out more about the snowshoe hare here: Snowshoe Hare Facts.

 - Want to find out more about walruses?
 Click to visit our walrus facts page.

 The wolverine has a well-deserved reputation for being a ferocious predator that isn't afraid to take on animals bigger than itself.
 Like the sea otter (see above), the wolverine is a member of the weasel (mustelidae) family.

-You can learn more about the wolverine here: Wolverine Facts.
+- You can learn more about the wolverine here: Wolverine Facts.

-Arctic Animals List Conclusion
+Arctic Animals List: Conclusion